Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Microcirculation during ischemia:

-The volumetric blood flow rate is reduced by reducing the arteriovenous pressure difference and increasing the resistance to blood flow.
+The volumetric velocity of blood flow is reduced due to a decrease in the arteriovenous pressure difference and an increase in resistance to blood flow.

-The total cross-sectional area of \u200b\u200bthe capillary bed is reduced due to the closure of a part of the functioning capillaries.
+The total cross-sectional area of the capillary bed is reduced by closing part of the functioning capillaries.

 A decrease in the volume and turgor of tissues and organs due to insufficient blood and lymph filling.

-Decrease in specific functions.
+Decreased specific functions.

 Development of dystrophic processes, tissue hypotrophy and atrophy.

-Necrosis and heart attacks.
+Necrosis and infarction.

-From small to systemic circulation
+From the small to the systemic circulation

 From the portal system to the portal vein